vincemansel/ios-trello/README.md

 ios-trello
 ==========

-A iOS Wrapper for Trello
+An iOS Wrapper for Trello